Why SeqFlow?

 Event handlers

 For historical reasons, the event handlers are defined as callbacks, which requires a different mindset to handle the asynchronous operations.
-The callbacks are not always easy to read because the code runs in a different order than what is written.
+The callbacks are not always easy to read because the code runs in a different order than what is written: the code defines the function that will be executed when the event is emitted, and later, the code attaches the event handler to the event target.

-Moreover, callbacks are challenging to compose with other sync operation, such map and filter, and with async operations, such as data fetching.
+Moreover, callbacks are challenging to compose with other sync operations, such as map and filter, and with async operations, such as data fetching.
 For this reason, SeqFlow converts the event handlers into async iterators, where the developer can use the async/await syntax to handle the events.

 let counter = 0;